mikrdgz/recharge-docs/docs/bigcommerce-storefront.md

 ## Custom Storefront

-This document will describe the technical components and steps that a BigCommerce developer would use to customize their BigCommerce storefront, or for themes not currently supported by ReCharge out of the box, while using ReCharge subscriptions.
+See the *Developing a Custom Storefront* section for the technical components and steps to customize a BigCommerce storefront, or for themes not currently supported by ReCharge out of the box, while using ReCharge subscriptions.

-This document assumes that the Recharge adapter has already been installed (Purchase/Install Recharge for BigCommerce) on the BigCommerce store.
-This means that Recharge has a corresponding Recharge store, has the BigCommerce store API keys, and has installed the JavaScript files on the BigCommerce store (in the script manager, the BC -Recharge Script and BC-Recharge Data Script).

-General Configuration of Recharge must occur before subscriptions will show on your storefront.

-The Common/Expected FE Functionality section will tell you what features should be enabled on your store to make subscriptions work as expected.
-However, you can customize as you see fit by leveraging the approaches in this documentation.